1941314856/HyperspectralEO/README.md

  If a class id is specified, the dataset will be turned in a One VS All configuration.
  `--classes` : *string*
  Classes to keep, for instance '1,2,3'.
+ `--transfer_learning` : *string*
+ Path to pre-trained weights.
+When specified, the script calls a `transfer_learning` function that has to be designed by your own in `transfer_learning.py`.
  `--epoch` : *int*
  `--patch_size` : *int*
  Neigbourhood size for spatial convolutions.